 Carroll College utilizes the services of the Helena Police Department to respond to safety or security concerns, crimes, suspected criminal behavior or suspicious activity at the college.
+Carroll College does not have sworn or commissioned law enforcement officers.
 Students and employees can contact Helena Police-and other emergency services such as Helena Fire Department-by calling 911.
 Non-emergencies can also be reported to Helena Police by calling (406) 457-8866.
 Carroll College cooperates with local law enforcement regarding the investigation of alleged criminal offenses.

 The college contracts with Securitas Security Services USA, INC, to provide unarmed security patrols on campus.
 Securitas provides a patrol officer on campus 24 hours a day Monday through Friday and 16 hours of coverage on the weekends from 3 p.m.-7 a.m. during the academic year.
 Summer patrol hours are from 3 p.m.-7 a.m. seven days per week.
 Students and employees can contact the Securitas officer by calling (406) 461-7611 during scheduled hours.
 Securitas officers are responsible for patrolling all campus buildings, parking lots and campus grounds.
-The patrol officer responds to incidents and documents the nature, time and location of the incident as well as the name, address and phone numbers of the participants and witnesses of the incident.
-Security personnel are expected to have a cooperative working relationship with state and local law enforcement agencies including, but not limited to, Helena Police Department, Lewis and Clark County Sheriff's Department and the Missouri River Drug Task Force.
+The security officer responds to incidents and documents the nature, time and location of the incident as well as the name, address and phone numbers of the participants and witnesses of the incident.
+Security personnel do not have arrest authority.
+Security personnel are expected to have a cooperative working relationship with state and local law enforcement agencies including, but not limited to, Helena Police Department, Lewis and Clark County Sheriff's Office, Montana Highway Patrol and the Missouri River Drug Task Force.
 Securitas officers will defer to local law enforcement to handle arrests.

-For large campus events, the college will contract with Helena Police Department to supervise event activities.
-For home football game days, the college contracts with the Helena Police Department to provide supervision for Nelson Stadium and the tailgate area adjacent to the PE Center.
-Campus lectures, special programs and dances have also necessitated the use of Helena Police or Securitas Officers to support the safety of event participants.
-Carroll College has also benefited from the response of the Lewis and Clark County Sheriff's Office to campus emergencies and training drills.
-The Lewis and Clark County Sheriff's Office can be contacted by calling 911 for emergencies or by calling (406) 457-8866 for non-emergencies requiring assistance.
+For large campus events, the college contracts with either Helena Police Department or the Lewis and Clark County Sheriff's Office to provide law enforcement and security purposes.
+For home football game days, the college contracts with law enforcement to provide security for Nelson Stadium and the tailgate area adjacent to the PE Center.
+Campus lectures, special programs, graduation ceremonies, and dances have also necessitated the use of the Helena Police Department, Lewis and Clark County Sheriff's Office, or Securitas Officers to support the safety of event participants.